Steve Almond

-Steve Almond (born October 27, 1966) is an American short-story writer, essayist and author of ten books, three of which are self-published.
+Steve Almond (born October 27, 1966) is an American short-story writer, essayist, and author of fifteen books, four of which are self-published.

 Life

-Almond was raised in Palo Alto, California, graduated from Henry M. Gunn High School and received his undergraduate degree from Wesleyan University.
+Steve Almond was born on October 27, 1966, in California.
+Almond was raised in Palo Alto, California, graduated from Henry M. Gunn High School.
+He received his undergraduate degree from Wesleyan University.
 He spent seven years as a newspaper reporter, mostly in El Paso and at the Miami New Times.

 Almond lives in Arlington, Massachusetts with his wife and three children.

 Literary work

 Almond's 2014 book Against Football, which documents his growing disillusionment with American football, derived from two pieces written for The New York Times.
 Almond's second book, Candyfreak (2005) was a New York Times Best Seller and won the American Library Association Alex Award and was named the Booksense Adult Nonfiction Book of the Year.

 Almond's books have been published in half a dozen foreign countries and translated into German, Dutch, Spanish, and Croatian.
 He has published more than 150 stories in magazines such as Tin House, Playboy, Zoetrope, and Ploughshares.
 His story "Donkey Greedy, Donkey Gets Punched" was selected for The Best American Short Stories 2010 and has been optioned for film by Spilt Milk Entertainment.

 Two of his stories were published in The Pushcart Prize.
 His essays and journalism have appeared in venues such as The New York Times Magazine, GQ, The Wall Street Journal, Poets & Writers, and Real Simple.
 His stories and essays have appeared in dozens of anthologies.
 Almond also reviews books for The New York Times, The Boston Globe, and the Los Angeles Times.
 He regularly teaches at GrubStreet in Boston, at the Sanibel Writer's Conference, and the Tin House Writer's Conference.